pingcap/docs/tidb-cloud/secure-connections-to-serverless-tier-clusters.md

 No.

 TiDB Serverless Tier allows only TLS connections and rejects non-TLS connections.
-The reason is that users connect to TiDB Serverless Tier clusters through a public network, so it is really important to use TLS to improve communication security.
+The reason is that users connect to TiDB Serverless Tier clusters through a public network, so it is really important to use TLS to ensure communication security.

 ## What TLS versions can I use?